rwpogge/modsView/README.md

 ## MacOS Notes

-If running on MacOS (e.g, v10.13 HighSierra), we have had good results with the X-Quartz version of ds9 but not with the Aqua version.
+If running on MacOS (e.g, v10.13 HighSierra), we have had good results with the X-Quartz version of ds9 (aka "darwin") but not with the Aqua version (aka "macos".
 This is due to us having to launch ds9 with a named pipe, and once launched pyds9 looks for ds9 in your default path which appears to have some effect on xpa interaction.
 You also need to make sure all the xpa executables are the same path as ds9.

+So far modsView does not work with MacOS Mojave because this OS only supports ds9 version 8 and later, which made some deep changes that are not backwards compatible, and you cannot rollback ds9 to v7.6.
+We'll address this but the changes were major, and it will take time to find solutions.

 ## Release Notes